choiyhking/manual/firecracker1.1.0_on_rpi.md

 - https://s8sg.medium.com/quick-start-with-firecracker-and-firectl-in-ubuntu-f58aeedae04b

 ### TODO
-- [ ] Whenever boot guest VM, I have to do network setup in the guest.
+- [ ] Whenever boot guest VM, I have to do network setup in the guest everytime.
 Is there any solution to do this only once?